binarypillow/CM2003-2023/Lab1/README.md

 **Now, with a fixed value of “iterations =1000”, increase the parameter “n_unit” to 2, 5, 10 and interpret the results.**

 The predictions improve (the loss values decrease) as the number of neurons increases.
 The lowest SSD is reached with iterations = 1000 and n_unit = 10; however, the degree of improvement is small after 5 neurons as it can be seen by comparing the difference between the last two lowest SSD values.
-This consideration confirms the rule of thumb: “the number of hidden neurons should be between the size of the input layer and the size of the output layer”.

 | Neurons | Lowest SSD
 |---------|-----------
 |1        |0.255463